SemEval/SemEval2021/tasks.md

 We are pleased to announce the following tasks for [SemEval-2021](https://semeval.github.io/SemEval2021)!

 ## TASKS
 Websites and contact information for individual tasks coming soon.
+[Link to CodaLab instructions](https://semeval.github.io/SemEval2021/codaLab), for both organizers and participants.

 ### Lexical semantics